MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-essentials.md

 Here are a few important Teams Essentials limits and specifications to consider as an admin:

   - **Administration:** A Teams Essentials subscription **does not** come with access to the Teams Admin Center.
-Teams Essentials users can enjoy a simplified view of the Microsoft 365 admin center to conduct important tasks like,managing  subscriptions and configuring new users.
+Teams Essentials users can enjoy a simplified view of the Microsoft 365 admin center to conduct important tasks like, managing subscriptions and configuring new users.

   - **Microsoft Teams PowerShell:** You **cannot** manage Teams Essentials directly using PowerShell command line as there is no PowerShell support.